Skip to content

 - Runnable: This runnable should take in full graph state and the output is then passed to the language model.

 checkpointer: An optional checkpoint saver object.
-This is useful for persisting
+This is used for persisting

-the state of the graph (e.g., as chat memory).
+the state of the graph (e.g., as chat memory) for a single thread (e.g., a single conversation).

 interrupt_before: An optional list of node names to interrupt before.